nextflow-io/nextflow/docs/tracing.rst

   nextflow run <pipeline name> -with-trace

-It will create a file named ``trace.csv`` in the current directory.
+It will create a file named ``trace.txt`` in the current directory.
 The content looks like the above example:

 ======= ========= ========= =============== =========== ======== ======================= =========== =========== ======= =========== =========== =========== ===========
 task_id hash      native_id   name          status      exit     submit                  duration    walltime    %cpu    rss         vmem        rchar       wchar